 In this Article

 liver damage.
 Quillaia also contains chemicals called oxalates that can lower blood calcium levels and cause kidney stones.
-Quillaia use is also associated with diarrhea, stomach pain, serious breathing problems, convulsions, coma, red blood cell destruction, and kidney failure.
-It can also irritate and damage the lining of the mouth, throat, and digestive tract.
+Quillaia use can also cause diarrhea, stomach pain, serious breathing problems, convulsions, coma, red blood cell destruction, and kidney failure.
+Quillaia can also irritate and damage the lining of the mouth, throat, and digestive tract.

-It is not known if quillaia is safe when used on the skin or in the vagina.
+It is not known if quillaia is safe when put on the skin or in the vagina.
 If inhaled, the powder can cause sneezing.

 Report Problems to the Food and Drug Administration